 Safety requirements for pleasure craft

-Do you build or import pleasure craft?
-In the Netherlands pleasure craft must meet safety and environmental requirements.
-There requirements apply to:
+Do you build or import pleasure craft in the Netherlands?
+They must meet safety and environmental requirements.
+These requirements apply to:

 • pleasure boats between 2.5 metres and 24 metres in length